MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-rules.md

    > [!Note]
    > The first five steps in this list are for excluding data about meetings based on the type of meeting.
 In the sixth step on the list, you exclude data about attendees, based on the response they gave to the meeting invitation.
 For more information, see [Select exclusion type](meeting-exclusion-concept.md#select-exclusion-type).

-6. Type a name for the  exclusion rule, optionally type a description, select **Next**, and then go to the next steps [to create a meeting exclusion rule](#to-create-a-meeting-exclusion-rule).
+6. Enter a name and optionally a description for the exclusion rule, select **Next**, and then do the following steps [to create a meeting exclusion rule](#to-create-a-meeting-exclusion-rule).

-#### To create a meeting exclusion rule

-Now that you've created a framework for your new rule, you add -- and optionally, customize -- individual exclusions, as follows.

    >[!Note]
-   >You complete the following steps by selecting **Next**.
-It's possible to forego adding the exclusion that the current step defines.
-To do this, clear the **Use this exclusion** check box before you select **Next**:
+   >You can skip adding the exclusion by clearing the **Use this exclusion** check box before you select **Next**:

    ![Skip this exclusion](../images/wpa/tutorials/18-use-this-exclusion-80.png)

+#### To create a meeting exclusion rule

+Now that you've created a framework for your new rule, use the following steps to add -- and optionally, customize -- individual exclusions.

    >[!Caution]
-   > * While authoring an exclusion rule (at any time before you select **Publish**), _do not_ close your browser.
+   > While authoring an exclusion rule (at any time before you select **Publish**), _do not_ close your browser.
 Any work you've done to create a rule will be lost if you close the browser.

    >[!Note]
    >While defining exclusions in the following steps, you can save the exclusion rule as a draft at any time.
-(To do this, select **Save as draft** in the lower right corner.)
+(To do this, select **Save as draft** in the lower right.)
 After you have save a draft of a rule, you can continue to define the rule or you can safely close your browser.
 For more information about editing a rule that you have saved, see [Edit a draft rule](#edit-a-draft-rule).

-**Step 1: Exclude cancelled meetings** - The first step is to exclude meetings that have been cancelled.
+1. **Exclude cancelled meetings** - The first step is to exclude meetings that have been cancelled.
 For this step, you cannot change the default filter.
 To add this exclusion to your rule, select **Next**.
 Workplace Analytics displays the next page in the flow, the page for excluding small meetings.

-**Step 2: Exclude small meetings** - Just as for cancelled meetings, you cannot change the default filter for this exclusion.
+2. **Exclude small meetings** - Just as for cancelled meetings, you cannot change the default filter for this exclusion.
 However, you can change the way it is applied by specifying exceptions to the exclusion.
 You do this with the following on-screen tools: [Word cloud](meeting-exclusion-concept.md#word-cloud), [Keyword search](meeting-exclusion-concept.md#keyword-search), and [Phrase table](meeting-exclusion-concept.md#phrase-table).

    Optionally, select words from the word cloud, inspect their impact in the **Phrases that contain the selected keyword** table, and designate one or more as exceptions to this exclusion.
 You can search for additional keywords or phrases that are not present in your word cloud by typing them in the search box above the phrase table.
 For more information, see [Make an exception to an exclusion](meeting-exclusion-concept.md#make-an-exception-to-an-exclusion).

    When you have finished making exceptions to the small-meetings exclusion and you are ready to add the exclusion to the rule, select **Next**.
 Workplace Analytics displays the next step in the flow, the page for excluding large meetings.
 Notice that the values near the top of the page for **Attendee meeting hours** and **Number of meetings** have decreased as a result of the exclusions that were applied in the preceding steps.

-**Step 3: Exclude large meetings** - This exclusion differs from the first two in that you can change the value in the "Exclude meetings where" filter from the default value of 250 attendees.
+3. **Exclude large meetings** - This exclusion differs from the first two in that you can change the value in the "Exclude meetings where" filter from the default value of 250 attendees.

    >[!Important]
    > In certain cases, the meeting exclusion for large meetings has limitations.
 For details, see [Meeting exclusion rules: Large-meeting limitation](meeting-exclusion-250.md).